vuongp/do-snapshotter/readme.md

 The script deletes the oldest snapshot if it is more or equal to the number of `maxSnapshots`.

+Also the script doesn't check the dates of your snapshots.
+Running the script 3 times in a row will give you 3 snapshots on the same day.

 ## Setup
 There are different solutions for runnning a NodeJs app like this.
 I personally use pm2.